mha/8track/README.txt

 	It is also possible to save all instrument patterns and load them again at a different time, a feature strangely absent from most other Monome apps I have seen.

-	At the monoment I have only tested the application with a Monome 64 on Mac OS X 10.6.4
+	At the moment I have only tested the application with a Monome 64 on Mac OS X 10.6.4

 	Any feedback is very welcome!